OpenDriveLab/DriveLM/README.md

 Specifically, in the `Dataset` of DriveLM, we facilitates Perception, Prediction and Planning (P3) with human-written reasoning logic as connection.
 And in the `Model` part, we propose an AD visual-language model with tree-of-thought ability to produce better planning result.

 ### What's included in DriveLM dataset?
 1️⃣ We construct our dataset based on the nuScenes.
-The most central element of DriveLM is scenario-based Q&A. Basically, we divide our Q&A pairs into three part: `Perception`, `Prediction` and `Planning`.
+The most central element of DriveLM is scenario-based Q&A. Basically, we divide our Q&A pairs into three part: `Perception`, `Prediction` and `Planning`. `Perception` questions require the model to recognize objects in the scene. `Prediction` questions ask the model to predict the future status

 2️⃣